talkpython/100daysofcode-with-python-course/days/55-57-uplink/README.md

-# Days 43-45 Searching via JSON APIs
+# Days 55-57 Structured APIs with `uplink`

-Now you have seen the videos from day 43 and have some experience with JSON APIs.
-Over the next three days, we will build an application that lets you search Talk Python To Me using a JSON API.
+Remember the [movie search service](http://movie_service.talkpython.fm/) we discussed when we first worked with HTTP services?
+It's back and you're going to build a proper API client for it using `uplink`.

-## Day 43: Application skeleton
+## Day N: Application skeleton

 Today is mostly watching the corresponding videos from the course.
 Be sure to watch the videos first.
 Then: